-Russian FM Meets North Korean Leader in Pyongyang, Invites him to Moscow
+Russian FM Meets North Korean Leader in Pyongyang, Invites Him to Moscow

-Alwaght-Russian Foreign Minister Sergey Lavrov has met North Korean leader Kim Jong-un in Pyongyang.
+Alwaght- Russian Foreign Minister Sergey Lavrov has met North Korean leader Kim Jong-un in Pyongyang on Tuesday.

 Lavrov and North Korea’s leader pledged to do their utmost to secure peace talks to ease the Korean tensions.
 Next time, both may hold talks in Moscow, as Lavrov has invited Kim to pay a visit to Russia.